TusharChugh/SmartCap/README.md

 16. Give table name (smartcap) and Primary partition key as guid (String).
 Click Done

 # AWS Lambda Function
-17. Login to your Amazon Console - https://console.aws.amazon.com/
+17. Login to your Amazon Console - https://console.aws.amazon.com/.
+Go to IAM roles, create a new role for lambda giving permissions to the dynamoDB.
-18. Go to Services -> Lambda -> New (seach for alexa and get the template related to color app)
+18. Go to Services -> Lambda -> Create function -> Blueprints (seach for alexa and get the template related to color app).
+Select the role created in the previous step.
 19. Copy the code given in 'aws_dynamodb.py' to your lambda function
 20. Change the table name in the code